Rail transport in Europe

 Across the EU, passenger rail transport saw a 50% increase between 2021 and 2022, with the 2022 passenger-kilometers figure being slightly under that of 2019 (i.e. before the COVID-19 pandemic).
 The trend is expected to continue and rapid investments in European Union railways are under way.

 Switzerland is the European leader in kilometres traveled by rail per inhabitant and year, followed by Austria and France among EU countries.
-Switzerland was also ranked first among national European rail systems in the 2017 European Railway Performance Index, followed by Denmark, Finland and Germany.
+In 2024, the Italian national rail service Trenitalia was recognized as the best rail passenger operator in Europe.

 Nearly all European countries have operational railway lines, the only exceptions being Andorra (which never had one), Cyprus, Iceland, Malta and San Marino (whose single or multiple railway lines were either entirely or mostly dismantled).
-Liechtenstein, Monaco and Vatican City, despite having operational railway lines, they don't have their own national railway companies, due to their small size and network, with their railways being operated by their bigger neighbours (Austria, France and Italy respectively).
+Despite having operational railway lines, Liechtenstein, Monaco and Vatican City do not have their own national railway companies due to their small size and network.
+Their railways are instead operated by their larger neighbours (Austria, France and Italy, respectively).
 Russia, Germany and France have the longest railway networks in Europe.
 Apart from the islands of Great Britain, Ireland and Denmark, operational island railways are also present on Corsica, Isle of Man, Mallorca, Sardinia, Sicily and Wangerooge.

 Public transport timetables, including rail, are amended yearly, usually on the second Sunday of December and June, respectively.
 The European Rail Timetable publishes rail schedules for all European countries.

 Eurail and Interrail are both rail passes for international rail travel in Europe for tourists.